ilios/ilios/docs/env_vars_and_config.md

 SetEnvIf Host "ilios-production\.example\.com ILIOS_SECRET PR0DUCT10nS3CRET12345
 ```

-For more information on Apache Environments, `SetEnv`, and 'SetEnvIf', please refer to the Apache 2.4.x documentation at https://httpd.apache.org/docs/2.4/env.html
+For more information on Apache Environments, `SetEnv`, and `SetEnvIf`, please refer to the Apache 2.4.x documentation at https://httpd.apache.org/docs/2.4/env.html